skolbot.AI Chatbot for Schools

 What this means in practice:

-- Navigation: a hamburger menu with 15 entries is a labyrinth.
-Gen Z wants 3-4 main entries: Programmes, Admissions, Fees, Contact.
+• Navigation: a hamburger menu with 15 entries is a labyrinth.
+Gen Z wants 3-4 main entries: Programs, Admissions, Tuition & Aid, Contact.

-- Forms: every unnecessary field is an abandonment.
-Name, email, programme of interest: 3 fields maximum for first contact.
+• Forms: every unnecessary field is an abandonment.
+Name, email, program of interest: 3 fields maximum for first contact.

 The demand for instant answers: Gen Z does not wait

 Gen Z's tolerance for delay is close to zero.
-This generation grew up with instant Google answers, 24-hour Amazon deliveries, and WhatsApp messages read and replied to within minutes.
+This generation grew up with instant Google answers, same-day Amazon deliveries, and text messages read and replied to within minutes.

-Average response times by channel in higher education reveal the gap (Source: Skolbot mystery shopping audit, 2025, 80 UK institutions):
+Average response times by channel in higher education reveal the gap (Source: Skolbot mystery shopping audit, 2025, 80 US institutions):

 A Gen Z prospect who sends an email and receives a reply two days later has already moved on.
-They have visited other sites, asked a competitor's chatbot, or sought peer advice on a Discord server.
+They have visited other sites, asked a competitor's chatbot, or sought peer advice on a Reddit thread or Discord server.

 Instant response is not a luxury.
-It is a survival condition in the recruitment funnel.
+It is a survival condition in the enrollment funnel.

 Authenticity versus marketing: what Gen Z detects in 3 seconds

-Gen Z is the first generation natively sceptical of brand-produced content.
+Gen Z is the first generation natively skeptical of brand-produced content.
 They grew up seeing ads disguised as content, paid influencer endorsements, and retouched photos presented as real.

 Applied to a school's website, this means:

-- Rankings matter, but not the way you think.
-Gen Z checks QS and THE rankings mainly to validate a decision already forming, not to trigger one.
+• Rankings matter, but not the way you think.
+Gen Z checks US News and QS rankings mainly to validate a decision already forming, not to trigger one.
 Rankings confirm; they do not discover.

 The role of AI in the Gen Z prospect experience